Find Dazzling Fall Colors in California at These Healdsburg Wineries

 Silver Oak Cellars

 Silver Oak’s Alexander Valley LEED-certified winery was designed as a modern, glass-walled barn, enabling it to seamlessly blend in with its natural surroundings.
 This means 360-degree views or bright reds, oranges, and yellows clinging onto their prized cabernet sauvignon vines in autumn.
-Tastings start at $30; the Silver Tour and Taste ($30) gets you out in the vineyards for the perfect photo opp.
+Tastings start at $40.

 Chalk Hill Estate

 Situated on a stunning 1,300-acre estate, Chalk Hill has seemingly limitless opportunities for fall to show off throughout their vineyards and untouched, natural wilderness.
-The winery offers several tasting experiences that get you out of the tasting room and on a scenic drive: the Chairman’s Reserve Tasting ($65), Estate Tour ($50), and the Culinary Tour & Tasting ($120).
+The winery offers several tasting experiences that allow you to enjoy the picturesque views of thier vineyards: the Vineyard Overlook Experience ($40) and the Estate Hummer Tour & Tasting ($105).

 Rodney Strong Vineyards

 Turn from Old Redwood Highway onto the shared driveway of Rodney Strong Vineyards and J Wine Co.; veer left for J’s bubbly emporium or stay right to the Rodney Strong tasting room, its fountains and autumn-colored trees as beacons.
-This large-production winery on the eastern edge of Russian River Valley wine country is remarkably visitor-focused, with self-guided tours, multiple tasting opportunities, and a Vine to Table Experience on the Terrace.
-It’s a pairing tasting that amounts to a full meal ($70-$90), with fall colors all around.
+This large-production winery on the eastern edge of Russian River Valley wine country is remarkably visitor-focused, with multiple tasting opportunities on the Terrace, starting from $30 per person.

 Located just a couple of miles from Healdsburg Square, snag a seat on Twomey’s back patio and sip wine while overlooking expansive fall views of Russian River Valley vineyards, Mount St. Helena and Geyser Peak.
-Tastings start at $15; patio tastings start at $20.
-Add a charcuterie board for an extra $10 per person.
+Tastings start at $30.
+Add a wine country provisions box featuring salami, cheeses, olives and more for an extra $75 (serves up to four guests).

 MacRostie Vineyards & Winery

 Steve MacRostie has made wine in Sonoma County for three decades, and now has a resplendent Russian River Valley tasting room, the Estate House, in which to showcase his Chardonnays and Pinot Noirs.
 The Estate House has an inviting patio and lots of east-facing glass windows for indoor viewing of the transformation of fall colors in California in the Middle Reach of the Russian River Valley.
-Seated tastings are $25-$35; the Sunday-only Elevated Experience ($75) includes a tour of the property and tasting of single-vineyard wines, paired to small bites, cheese and chocolate.
+Seated tastings are $35.

 Gary Farrell Vineyards

 Perched high up on the Russian River’s famed Westside Road, Gary Farrell showcases a birds-eye view of the valley below.
-No matter the weather, you can take in the autumnal hues: from the patio, glass-walled Salon, or glass-walled reserve room, where the Inspiration Tasting ($75) walks you through six vineyard-designate pinot noirs—Gary Farrell’s specialty—paired with a cheese plate.
-Other tastings start at $35.
+No matter the weather, you can take in the autumnal hues: from the patio, glass-walled Salon, or glass-walled reserve room, where the Elevation Tasting ($45) walks you through a flight of vineyard-designate chardonnays and pinot noirs—Gary Farrell’s specialty—paired with a cheese plate.

 This sprawling, ranch-house-style winery just west of downtown Healdsburg has a breezeway that connects the parking lot to the terrace.
 On this patio, persimmon-colored umbrellas offer shade, as well as a visual connection to the sweeping autumn view of southern Dry Creek Valley.
-Daily tastings at the indoor bar start at $20; the private Terrace Tasting of six wines outside is $35.
+Daily tastings by appointment only are $30; a variety of other wine and food experiences are available starting at $45.
 Enjoy the view of yellow-and-red grapevines while playing bocce ball.

 Lambert Bridge Winery